Outcomes for Prevention Programs

 It can take many years to see significant improvements in problems such as pollution, smoking, or poverty.
 Yet, grant proposals must offer results that can be measured during the period of grant funding.
 The logical way to address this conundrum is to attack the root causes of the problem and document progress achieved with grant funds.

-— Barbara Floersch, Chief of Training & Curriculum
+Barbara Floersch, Former Chief of Training & Curriculum, The Grantsmanship Center

 You're welcome to link to these pages and to direct people to our website.